FV432: History

 The FV432 was designed to be the armoured personnel carrier in the FV430 series.
 Production started in 1962 by GKN Sankey and ended in 1971, after constructing approximately 3,000 vehicles.

 The FV432 is of all-steel construction.
 The chassis is a conventional tracked design with the engine at the front and the driving position to the right.
 Directly behind the driver's position is the vehicle commander's hatch.
 There is a large round opening in the passenger compartment roof, which has a split/folding (concertina) hatch, and a (right hand) side-hinged door in the rear for loading and unloading.
+A 'Boiling Vessel' is mounted on the rear door to provide hot water and heating food.
 As in many designs of its era, there are no firing ports for the troops carried – British Army doctrine having been for troops to dismount from vehicles to fight, unlike Russian infantry fighting vehicles that largely incorporate ports.
 The passenger compartment has five seats on either side – these fold up to provide a flat cargo space.

 An NBC (nuclear, biological, and chemical weapons) system is fitted, normal ventilation provided by a fan mounted in the forward right hand side of the vehicle, air being drawn through a paper element filter (mounted externally on the right hand side of the hull), filtered air being distributed by a duct running around the perimeter of the interior at roof level, extending into the driver's compartment.
 Provision is made to add carbon filters in case of gas attack, and the system can accommodate heaters and/or air conditioning units.
 A roof-mounted relief valve allows a constant minimal pressure to be maintained and prevent ingress of foreign matter in the event of blast or alterations in external atmospheric pressure.